 - Create or review a long-term care plan.
 Although not the most fun topic, having a solid long-term care plan will help ensure you get the care you need in the living situation you want.
 Learn more in our long-term care post.

 - Contribute to college funds.
 If you’re a parent, grandparent, or planning to become one soon, it’s not too early to start setting aside money for college.
 A 529 plan is one option for this.
 Speak with a financial planner for more information.

 - Medicare open enrollment starts from October 15 to December 7.
 Also known as the annual election period refers to the period during which Medicare plan enrollees can reevaluate their coverage.

 - Review your health insurance.
 Open enrollment only comes once a year.
 Be sure you know what coverage you need.
 Also, take a look at property/casualty insurance, disability insurance, etc.

 - Give and give some more.
 You can gift quite a bit of money to loved ones without a tax penalty.
 Even better, charitable gifts are tax-deductible.

 - Review your portfolio.
 Sit with your financial planner to ensure you’re making the most of your investment plans.

 - Take your required minimum distribution (RMD).
-Retired folks, this is important.
+For retired adults, this is important.
 Even if you’re not in the position where you need it to live on, take the money.
-You can redirect it to charity or reinvest it.
+You can redirect it to a charity or reinvest it.